 - Fire TV Stick 4K streaming device with Alexa Voice Remote – Best for Amazon fans

 - Chromecast with Google TV 4K – Best for Google fans

-- Amazon Fire TV Stick 4K Max streaming device – Newest player in town
+- Amazon Fire TV Stick 4K Max streaming device – Great for all things Amazon

-The Roku Ultra has the most platform support of any media player.
+The Roku Ultra 2022 model has the most platform support of any media player.
 This means it gives you the most flexibility and options for streaming from your favorite service.
-Want to watch Apple TV but don’t want to buy Apple’s streaming device?
-No problem! as of June 2, 2021, you can add Apple to your Roku.
-Check out the instructions here.
+Roku also has its own ad-supported streaming shows and movies.

 This new Roku Ultra is a significant boost from the previous generation, offering improved image quality and better app support and functionality.
 Now supporting 4K playback, with HDR support for the crispest image you’ve seen.
 It is one of the few media devices on our list that can truly replace your DVR and cable subscription – welcome to the world of streaming.